Distributional value gradients for stochastic environments: Results

-Additional experiments are provided in Appendix~\ref{appendix:rl_more_experiments}, including sensitivity to the noise scale, kernel bandwidth, number of Sobolev samples~$N$, and world-model capacity.
-We also report an ablation in which the underestimation-bias correction is removed: for DSDPG, this corresponds to disabling the TQC truncation \citep{kuznetsov2020controllingoverestimationbiastruncated}, and for deterministic baselines, to removing the double estimation \citep{fujimoto2018addressing}.
+Additional experiments are provided in Appendix~\ref{appendix:rl_more_experiments}, including sensitivity to the noise scale, kernel bandwidth, number of Sobolev samples, and world-model capacity.
+We also report an ablation that removes the overestimation-bias correction.
+For DSDPG, this corresponds to disabling the TQC truncation \citep{kuznetsov2020controllingoverestimationbiastruncated}, and for deterministic baselines, to removing the double estimation \citep{fujimoto2018addressing}.
 This ablation shows that overestimation bias correction plays a crucial role in stabilizing learning and achieving high performance.
 A wall-clock runtime comparison for Humanoid-v2 is provided in Table~\ref{tab:runtime_humanoid}.

 \paragraph{World-model ablation.} To verify that our method does not depend on the particular choice of cVAE as world model, we performed an ablation in which the cVAE was replaced with a lightweight normalizing-flow model \citep{dinh2016density}.
 The flow-based model integrates into the Sobolev TD framework without modification, as the algorithm only requires that the world model provide cheap sampling and differentiable one-step transitions with respect to $(s,a)$.
 Across all tested MuJoCo tasks, the qualitative behaviour of the method remains unchanged, indicating that the benefits of Distributional Sobolev TD arise from its ability to exploit gradient information in stochastic environments rather than from the specific generative architecture used.
 A brief presentation of normalizing flows is provided in Appendix~\ref{appendix:flows}, and the full ablation results, including architecture, training setup, and figures, are reported in Appendix~\ref{appendix:flow_ablation}.